MemSearch-o1: Empowering Large Language Models with Reasoning-Aligned Memory Growth in Agentic Search: Appendix

 In this subsection, we will introduce the baselines adopted in our experiments in detail.

 \textbf{Direct RAG}~\cite{RAG}: Retrieve relevant documents as external knowledge from the corpus to enhance the the generation quality of LLMs.

-\textbf{Search-o1 (RAgent)}~\cite{searcho1}: Search-o1 as a pioneering deep search system, enables LLMs to integrate agentic search into o1-like reasoning process, during which the retrieved documents are used for inference directly.
+\textbf{Search-o1 (RAgent)}~\cite{searcho1}: Search-o1 as a pioneering deep search system, enables LLMs to integrate agentic search into o1-like reasoning process, during which allows the search agent to reason within the retrieved documents.

-\textbf{Search-o1 (Refined)}~\cite{searcho1}: This is a deep search system integrating memory refinement into reasoning.
-It summarizes the retrieved contexts to improve the quality of reasoning.
+\textbf{Search-o1 (Refined)}~\cite{searcho1}: This is a deep search system integrating memory refinement mechanism into reasoning.
+It summarizes the retrieved contexts at each search step to improve the quality and efficiency of reasoning.

 \textbf{MemoryBank}~\cite{memorybank}: A typical memory management method, and is applied to search-o1's memory in our experiment.
 It summarizes the key events from the retrieved texts, and employs forgetting mechanism properly.